Itinerant electron metamagnetism for lattices with van Hove density-of-states singularities near the Fermi level: Magnetic phase transitions: Applicability of the Landau theory

-considerably modifies the criterion of ferromagnetic ordering, thereby invalidating the Stoner criterion, see the phase diagrams. $a_4$, being squared, should be sufficiently large, which can be achieved due to vHS at the PM phase Fermi level.
+see explicit expression in Appendix, Eq.~\eqref{eq:coefficients_ai:a4}, considerably modifies the criterion of ferromagnetic ordering, thereby invalidating the Stoner criterion, see the phase diagrams. $a_4$, being squared, should be sufficiently large, which can be achieved owing to vHS (i.e., a large DOS curvature) at the PM phase Fermi level.
 On the basis of the corrected criterion of ferromagnetism ($a_2<a_{\rm c}^{\rm I}$) and the condition for the existence of two local minima of the free energy ($a_2<a_{\rm c}^{\rm II} $) we can write the condition for the IEMM transition

 Since the Landau theory is constructed as an expansion in magnetization, it is not capable to describe the transition from saturated to non-saturated FM state.

 Note that, generally speaking, higher-order expansion terms cannot be neglected, since they are physically related to the derivatives of bare DOS (see Appendix).
 Moreover, we will demonstrate that they can become large in the case of closeness of PM phase Fermi level to vHS.